zaiisao/Documentation/en/Real-time-Messaging/messaging_web.md

 ## Prerequisites

-1. ‭Install a browser supported by the Agora RTM Web SDK, as the following figure shows:
+1. ‭Install a browser supported by the Agora RTM Web SDK, as the following table shows:

 | Platform             | Compatibility |
 | :------------------- | :----------------- |